Students intending to apply to the Bachelor of Science in Nursing Program must first meet the admission requirements of Nicholls State University.

 Students must meet the following minimum criteria to apply for admission into the clinical component of the BSN Program:

 - Completion of required first 35 hours of BSN curriculum.
 Course work includes: BIOL 114, 115, 116, 117, 205 (11 credit hours); CHEM 109 (3 credit hours); ENGL 101, 102 (6 credit hours); History (3 credit hours); Humanities (3 credit hours); PSYC 101 (3 credit hours); OIS 200 (2 credit hours); MATH 101 or 117 (3 credit hours); UNIV 101 (1 credit hour).
 Students are limited to a maximum of three (3) repeats, including W grades, among the 35 prerequisite hours to remain eligible to apply to the clinical component of the BSN Program.

 - Grade-point average of at least 2.75 (4.0 scale) in all required courses with no grade below a “C”.
 Only the first 35 hours of required courses in the freshman year of the BSN curriculum will be utilized to determine GPA.
 The Department of Nursing considers only the “last attempt” at coursework to calculate GPA.

-- Effective for the Spring 2018 Admission Cycle – Completion of the Health Education System, Inc. (HESI) Nursing Admissions Assessment Test (A2) Anatomy/Physiology and Biology sections with a score of at least 75% in each section.
+- Effective for the Spring 2018 Admission Cycle – Completion of the Health Education System, Inc. (HESI) Admissions Assessment Test (A2) Anatomy/Physiology and Biology sections with a score of at least 75% in each section.

 Students on probationary status are not permitted to enroll in nursing courses with a clinical component.